ISCPIF/freedsl/README.md

 ## Overview

-FreeDSL is a library for pure composition of side effects weaving typeclasses in higher-kinded types and [Freek]()'s compositions features for the Free Monad.
+FreeDSL is a library for pure composition of side effects, weaving typeclasses on a wrapping type and [Freek]()'s compositions features for the Free Monad.

 ## Examples